sagemath/trac_to_gh/Issue 6076.md

 # Issue 6076: Allow to redefine the python symbol in the Notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6076

 Original creator: certik